GasalBanglia/SolutionStepParser/README.md

 # SolutionStepParser
-A command line solver that parses and executes user-defined linear and nonlinear solution steps, that is 'equations' and 'systems of equations', returning the values of all outputted variables as a solution.
+A command line solver that parses and executes user-defined solution steps, that is 'equations' and 'systems of equations', returning the values of all outputted variables as a solution.
 It was created to form the backend of a GUI-based solution program.

 INPUT
 A set of files each containing a set of equations, a file defining input variables, and an optional dictionary file giving alternate names to variables for clarification.
 Equations that are not within a system together are treated as their own solution step (held within an EquationStep class).
 Systems of equations are grouped within their own file, and a custom class is created that implements the ISolutionStep interface and solves the system.